 A peek into our open classroom reveals children engaged in an array of activities.
 During a typical day in our classroom, you might see children constructing roads in sand, reading in the book corner, baking or dressing up in the imaginative play area, creating books at the writing center, building with blocks and other manipulative materials, painting at the easel, working on a puzzle, or exploring the world around them at the science center.
 In addition, a variety of process-oriented materials are set out daily to promote creativity and tactile learning.
 The arrangement of the classroom and materials promotes children’s interactions through the exchange of ideas and the opportunity to listen and share together.

 The staff at Families Together value outdoor and large motor experiences for young children and make time for such activities daily.
-These experiences may include playing at the park across the street, going on a walk around the neighborhood, visiting a nearby community garden or having time to run and play in the large gym facility within our building.
+These experiences may include playing in our dedicated courtyard play space or the playground across the street, going on a walk around the neighborhood, visiting a nearby community garden or having time to run and play in the large gym facility within our building.